foundryvtt-dcc/dcc/README.md

 * Thanks for considering helping out!
 * All PRs must pass the automated unit tests in this project to be considered for merging.
 * All PRs must implement Internationalization support in en.json to be considered for merging.
-* We have lots of changes in progress, so don't be sad if we don't merge your PR because we have conflicting changes already in progress.
+* We have lots of changes in progress, so your PR may not be able to be merged if it conflicts with unreleased work.
 * Chat with us on the Discord channel if you have questions!

 _Based on material ©2012 Goodman Games, used with permission._